 Child wellbeing concerns are safety, welfare or wellbeing concerns for a child or young person that do not meet the mandatory reporting threshold, risk of significant harm in section 5.1.2.

 2.3 Staff member responsibilities

 Key legislation requires reporting of particular child protection concerns.
-However, as part of the School's overall commitment to child protection, all staff are required to report any child protection or child wellbeing concerns about the safety, welfare or wellbeing of a child or young person to the Principal.
+However, as part of the protection or child wellbeing concerns about the safety, welfare or wellbeing of a child or young person to the Principal.